gotar1/COVID-19-Dashboard/README.md

 ## Project Topic:
 The topic of this project is COVID-19 pandemic using updated pandemic data from CDC, click [CDC](https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36) to view raw data.
+Click [CDC-VAC](https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-Jurisdi/unsk-b7fc) to view vaccination data.

 ## Introduction:
 COVID-19 is a new virus and as such there is not enough data to do an in depth analysis.
 However as the virus continues